ofabel/fssdk/README.md

                          Path to the config file. [default: flipper.json] --quiet, -q            Don't print any output. [default: false] --port PORT, -p PORT   The port where your Flipper is connected.
-  --help, -h             display this help and exit --version              display version and exit
+  --help, -h             Display this help and exit --version              Display version and exit

 Commands:
   cli